miking-lang/miking/README.md

 ### Accelerate backends

 The current compiler has support for two different accelerate backends, both of which require a GPU to compile the code.
-The Futhark backend is used when `map`, `map2`, or `reduce` is used within an accelerated expression.
-To make use of this backend, `futhark` and its dependencies must be installed (see [installation instructions](https://futhark.readthedocs.io/en/stable/installation.html)).
+The Futhark backend is used when at least one of the `map`, `map2`, or `reduce` parallel keywords are used within an accelerated expression.
+To make use of this backend, `futhark` and its dependencies must be installed
-Otherwise, the CUDA backend is chosen.
+(see [installation instructions](https://futhark.readthedocs.io/en/stable/installation.html)).
+If the `loop` parallel keyword is used in an accelerated expression, the CUDA backend is used.
+At least one of these keywords must be used in the accelerated code, or the compiler will complain as the accelerated code would execute sequentially.

 Both backends currently require an installation of CUDA.
-The CUDA backend also requires an Nvidia GPU with support for unified memory (Kepler architecture or later).
+In addition, the CUDA backend requires an Nvidia GPU with support for unified memory (Kepler architecture or later).

 ### Usage